bootlin/snagboot/docs/snagflash.md

    An optional argument to avoid detaching DFU mode after download and keep the mode active
  * `--dfu-detach`
    An optional argument to only request detaching DFU mode
+ * `--dfu-reset`
+   Reset USB device after download and reboot the board

 Example:
 ```bash